swroop5/STM32F446RE_Overlay_example/README.md

 This is an Eclipse C Project.
 The recommended Eclipse version is Neon for C/C++ Developers.

+## Short Description
+The STM32F446 nucleo board comes with a 512 Kb Flash and a 128 Kb RAM.
+Since all of the code that gets executed on the Processor needs to be on the RAM, the entire Flash Memory of 512 Kb cannot be utilized.
+In other words, only 128 Kb can be used in order to run the code, limited by the RAM size.
+In order to overcome this problem, the concept of Overlays is introduced.
+Overlays make it possible to dynamically load object (*.o) files from the Flash Memory onto the RAM memory(reserved area), so that more code can sit on Flash and can be copied to the RAM during execution.
+Hence, this project is a simple example of the Overlay mechanism that needs to be implemented in order to achieve this goal.
+A good article on Overlay mechanism is https://sourceware.org/binutils/docs/ld/Overlay-Description.html

 ## Pre-requisites
 Download and install the following toolchains/plugins:
 1. Cross-Toolchain for ARM Cortex M Processor